Pierogi z Kapustą Kiszoną

 Sauerkraut is one of the ‘star ingredients’ at the Wigilia (Polish Christmas Eve) dinner table.
 Christmas pierogi are stuffed with tons of tangy sauerkraut, often accompanied by fragrant wild mushrooms.

-But sauerkraut appears ‘solo’ as well – and that’s what we’re cooking this time: ladies and gentleman, I present… Sauerkraut Pierogi!
+But sauerkraut appears ‘solo’ as well – and that’s what we’re cooking this time: ladies and gentlemen, I present… Sauerkraut Pierogi!

 For the full list of ingredients & detailed instructions, please see the recipe card at the end of this post.
 But before you scroll, there’s important stuff to know below.